The Internet Is Ripe With In-Browser Miners and It's Getting Worse Each Day - Slashdot

 Executable documents...
 (Score:5, Insightful)

-What is the alternative though (Score:2)
+What is the alternative though (Score:5, Insightful)

 Indeed, yet JavaScript, for all its many, many foibles, is a much more universal computing platform than we have ever been able to achieve by other means.
 For this reason alone we shouldn't be in such a hurry to abandon it.
 Is anyone looking forward to going back to having to support Flash, Silverlight, java applets, and whatever new half-baked solution gets dreamed up by a bullying vendor.